why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/dnf.md

 Once the installation is finished you have no repositories configured for DNF to use.
 You need to add a symlink (a reference to a consumable resource, usually a program) to your repository configurations from Zypp to DNF:

 ```
 # ln -s /etc/zypp/repos.d/ /etc/dnf/repos.d/
 ```
-Alternatively you could copy over `repos.d`, with the draback that switching from one to ther other would require making sure that repos.d is synced with the target package manager.
+Alternatively you could copy over `repos.d`, with the draback that switching from one to the other would require making sure that repos.d is synced with the target package manager.

 Make sure that there are no repos configured under `/etc/yum/repos.d` or you will see warnings when you're using DNF.
 To avoid this you can either remove the repos from `/etc/yum/repos.d` or just rename the `repos.d` folder.